-This satisfying cake was first created using pantry staples and some leftover parsnips from Christmas, in early January.
+I first created this satisfying cake in early January, using pantry staples and some leftover parsnips from Christmas.

 My fear of not having enough food translates into buying way too much – so this year, one of my New Year's resolutions is to limit food waste, buying only what I need, and using everything up before buying more.

-This is actual quite a fun and creative way to cook.
-It often results in some of my most-loved recipes, it challenges me to create a tasty meal or dish with minimal fresh ingredients.
+It's actually turned out to be quite a fun and creative way to cook, resulting in some of my most-loved recipes.
+It challenges me to create a tasty meal or dish using minimal fresh ingredients.

-I keep a well-stocked store cupboard, this always includes tinned foods, such as organic, chopped tomatoes, coconut milk, beans and pulses.
-Along with tons of dried pulses, beans, grains, nuts, seeds, nut butters and pasta.
-It is also essential to keep your spice cupboard well stocked.
+The secret is to keep a well-stocked store cupboard, which for me always includes tinned foods such as organic chopped tomatoes, coconut milk, beans, and pulses, alongside dried pulses, beans, grains, nuts, seeds, nut butters and pasta.

 I grow my own herbs where I can, and it's essential to keep your spice cupboard topped up.
 I'm also never without garlic, onions and potatoes – I buy ready-chopped frozen onions to save time and tears, and make sure I always have a good supply, because onions form the basis of so many wonderful dishes.

-So back to this scrumptious loaf cake.
-It's gluten-free, refined-sugar free, and of course vegan.
-It is made in two bowls and has a cashew and yogurt frosting, topped with salted maple parsnip crisps and a little fresh rosemary.
-It's moist and hugely satisfying with a cup a tea or coffee.
+So, back to this scrumptious loaf cake.
+It's gluten-free, refined-sugar free and, of course, vegan.
+It has a cashew and yogurt frosting, is topped with salted maple-parsnip crisps and a little fresh rosemary, and is moist and hugely satisfying – especially when enjoyed with a cup a tea or coffee.

-It's worth pointing out that the crisps aren't essential, and a sprinkle of extra pumpkin seeds on top is also a lovely option too.
+It's worth pointing out, too, that the crisps aren't essential – a sprinkle of pumpkin seeds on top is a lovely alternative.

-¾ cup oats blitzed to a flour or just ready-made oat flour
+¾ cup oat flour, or oats blitzed to a flour

 ¼ cup roughly chopped walnuts